arunmm8335/Alibai-Excuse-Generator/README.md

 3. Set the project root to the `backend` directory.
 4. Set the build command to `npm install` and the start command to `npm start`.
 5. Add all required environment variables from the `.env` example above.
+6. Add Frontend URI (1 & 2) of vercel domains.
-6. Deploy the service.
+7. Deploy the service.
 Render will provide a live URL for your backend API.

 ### Environment Variables
 - Set all required environment variables in the respective platform dashboards (Vercel for frontend, Render for backend).